 For the last occurrence word, we could apply FOW to the mirror image of the input and return the mirror image of the output of FOW.
 Alternatively, we suggest the following algorithm, which like FOW operates in the online manner, that is, processes its input word $v$ letter-by-letter from left to right.
-We initialize $\overleftarrow{v}$ with the empty word.
-Each time as a letter of $v$ is read, we check whether the letter occurs in $\overleftarrow{v}$ and if it does, we remove the occurrence of the letter from $\overleftarrow{v}$ .
+We initialize $\overleftarrow{v}$ as the empty word.
+Each time as a letter of $v$ is read, we check whether the letter occurs in $\overleftarrow{v}$.
+If it does, it occurs in $\overleftarrow{v}$ exactly once and we remove the occurrence from $\overleftarrow{v}$.
 Then we append the current letter to $\overleftarrow{v}$ and pass to the next letter if it exists or stop if we have reached the last letter of $v$.
 At the end of the process, $\overleftarrow{v}$ becomes the last occurrence word of $v$, and again, the working time of the algorithm is linear in $kn$.

 The algorithm that constructs the multiset of all jumps of $v$ is slightly more involved.
-We initialize $J$ with the empty multiset; besides that, for each letter $x\in\al(v)$, we introduce an integer variable denoted $\lop(x)$ (the \emph{last observed position of} $x$) and initialise it with 0.
+We initialize $J$ as the empty multiset; besides that, for each letter $x\in\al(v)$, we introduce an integer variable denoted $\lop(x)$ (the \emph{last observed position of} $x$) and initialise it as 0.
 For each positive integer $i\le n$, we denote by $v[i]$ the letter in the $i$-th position of the input word $v$.
 For integers $i,j\le n$, we let